 In the process of adopting a new perspective on how we deal with challenges and failures, we must leave our comfort zone – our “known world”.
 We need to expand the way we do things to expand our realm of impact.

 “If you do what you have always done, you will get what you’ve always gotten.
-If we want to evoke change, we need to expand our comfort zones,” explained Rachel Allan, the feminine leadership coach sourced by GCIC to facilitate the WETP.
+If we want to evoke change, we need to expand our comfort zones,” explained Rachel Allan, leadership coach sourced by GCIC to facilitate the WETP.

 So, what can hold us back from leaving our comfort zone?
 Our so called “inner gremlins”-voices that challenge us and tell us we are “wrong” or “not good enough”.
 We are worried about what others think, and try to please them, while forgetting about our own ideas.